 He has 33 years experience and is now FRSA (fellow of the Royal Society of Arts).
-After designing over one hundred shows, he became an associate for MBLD in 1998 and joined BDP in 2003.
+After designing over 100 shows, he became an associate for MBLD in 1998 and joined BDP in 2003.
 Mark believes that collaboration is essential for great design.
 He has recruited a vibrant team from varied backgrounds, including product designers, engineers, theatre designers and architects, effectively forging them into a winning force in international lighting design.

 Human interaction with architecture through the medium of light is central to his philosophy and practice.
 His projects are varied, covering commercial, public realm, leisure, retail, art and art galleries, exterior architecture, transport and daylight design.

 Mark has many internationally award winning projects to his name, notably an Award of Merit for Princesshay, Exeter, and the IALD Award of Excellence for Finsbury Avenue Square, London.
 BDP has been nominated for at least one National Lighting Design Award every year since 2005.
 Mark was made Lighting Designer of the Year at the Lighting Design Awards in 2014.